 The Cornell University Center for Advanced Computing reports to the Office of the Vice Provost for Research.

-David is the Director of the Cornell University Center for Advanced Computing (CAC) and the Director of Research Computing at Weill Cornell Medical College.
+David is the Director of the Cornell University Center for Advanced Computing (CAC) and the Associate CIO of Cornell Information Technologies (CIT).

 Lifka is the Coordinator of Architecture and Design for XSEDE, the National Science Foundation’s program providing advanced cyberinfrastructure systems and services

 to US scientists and engineers.
 He is an HPC industry veteran with over twenty years of experience in management and technology leadership positions at Cornell

 and Argonne National Laboratory.
 He also serves as Chair of the Coalition for Academic Scientific Computing.
 His areas of expertise include cloud computing,

 sustainable models for academic research computing facilities, parallel job scheduling and resource management systems, data management, high throughput systems,

 and Web services.
 Lifka has a Ph.D. in Computer Science from the Illinois Institute of Technology and serves on a number of academic and corporate advisory boards.

 His scheduling technologies have been commercially licensed and he has received a ComputerWorld/Smithsonian award for innovations in IT.

 Resa and her systems team design, deploy, and operate the Center’s high-performance computing and on-demand cloud computing systems.
 Her responsibilities include supporting Cornell, Federal agency, and corporate projects with HPC architectures, networking, large-capacity storage systems, and systems software and tools.
 Both production systems and emerging technology platforms are supported.
 You’ll find Resa on her Harley when she’s not managing our systems.